threefoldtech/tfchain/docs/misc/adding_validators.md

 ### 4.1 Add Validator Account to Polkadot.js Extension

 - Open the Polkadot.js browser extension.
-- Import your validator controler account using the mnemonic from step 1.1.
+- Import your validator controller account using the mnemonic from step 1.1.
 - Ensure you have some TFT tokens in this account (0.1 TFT should suffice for transaction fees).

 ### 4.2 Set Session Keys via PolkadotJS Apps